Grim-es/material-combiner-addon/README.md

 material-combiner-addon
 ===========

-#### An addon for Blender that helps reduce draw calls in game engines by combining textures without quality loss and avoiding issues with UV bounds larger than 0-1.
+#### An add-on for Blender that helps reduce draw calls in game engines by combining textures without quality loss and avoiding issues with UV bounds larger than 0-1.

-#### If you like an addon, you can support my work on Patreon or Buy me a coffee.
+#### If you like an add-on, you can support my work on Patreon or Buy me a coffee.

 [<img src="http://webgrimes.com/buymeacoffee.svg" height="40px">](https://www.buymeacoffee.com/shotariya)
 [<img src="http://webgrimes.com/patreon.png" height="40px">](https://www.patreon.com/join/shotariya?)